vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ### Create the extension class

 First, we create the class that represents our extension.
-To do this, we define a new class called `MeowExtension`, which extends `ExtensionHost` (the base extension class).
+To do this, we define a new class called `MeowExtension`, which extends `ExtensionHost` (the base class for all extensions).

 Next, we override the `GetDefinitionOverride()` method.
 This method provides metadata about our extension to the *extension runtime*.
 This is different from the `extension.xml` file, which provides metadata to *Peakboard Designer*.
 However, the metadata in this method must match the metadata in `extension.xml`, to ensure consistency.

 Next, we override the `GetCustomListsOverride()` method.
 This method defines all the **list data sources** that our extension provides.
 For example, if you are building an extension for an ERP system, then your extension could provide a *customers* list-data-source and an *orders* list-data-source.
 Then, in Peakboard Designer, you can choose which data source you want to add.
 Both data sources are provided by the same extension.

-For our Meow extension, however, we only provide a single data source: a static list of cats.
+For our Meow extension, we provide a single data source: a static list of cats.
 So, our `GetCustomListsOverride()` method simply returns a new `CatCustomList` object.
 (We define the `CatCustomList` class in the next section.)

 Here's what our final `MeowExtension` class looks like:
 {% highlight csharp %}